Boruto Uzumaki: In Naruto and stand alone works

-First appearing in Naruto's finale, Boruto is a child who attends Konoha's ninja academy and often takes care of his sister, Himawari Uzumaki.
+First appearing in Naruto's finale, Boruto is a young boy who attends Konoha's ninja academy and often takes care of his younger sister, Himawari Uzumaki.
 Like Naruto, Boruto commits mischief to get attention, but for different reasons.
-Due to his father becoming the Hokage (the leader of Konoha), he does not spend any time with him as he used to.
+Due to his father becoming the Seventh Hokage (the leader of Konoha), he does not spend any time with him as he used to.
 He makes a brief appearance in Naruto: The Seventh Hokage and the Scarlet Spring, where he gives a meal to his comrade Sarada Uchiha to pass on to his father; she becomes motivated to become the Hokage after the day she had.

-In the 2015 film Boruto: Naruto the Movie, and its retellings, Boruto joins the Chunin examinations while gradually becoming frustrated by Naruto putting the village ahead of their family.
+In the 2015 film Boruto: Naruto the Movie, and its retellings, Boruto joins the Chunin Examinations while gradually becoming frustrated by Naruto putting the village ahead of their family.
 Boruto ends up meeting his father's best friend and rival, Sarada's father Sasuke Uchiha, and managed to become his apprentice after learning to use the Rasengan while accidentally creating new variation of it.
 But when the exams commence, Boruto cheats causing his disqualification.
-As this happens, Naruto is captured by Momoshiki Otsutsuki while protecting their village from the alien's attack.
+As this happens, Naruto is captured by Momoshiki Otsutsuki while protecting their village from the Otsutsuki aliens's attack.
 Boruto realizes the error of his ways and joins Sasuke and the Kage to save Naruto.
-With the help of Naruto and Sasuke, Boruto defeats the enemy Momoshiki with his Rasengan.
-Although he resented the Hokage position, Boruto becomes resolute to become strong to protect his village's leader in the same way as Sasuke and entrusts Sarada to be a future Hokage instead of himself.
+With the help of Naruto and Sasuke, Boruto defeats the powerful enemy Momoshiki with a Massive Rasengan.
+Although he resented the Hokage position, Boruto becomes resolute to become a strong vigilante to protect his village's leader in the same way as Sasuke, and entrusts Sarada to be a future Hokage instead of himself.
 Boruto also reprises his role in the novel adaptation of the movie, as well as part of an omake from the manga Sasuke Uchiha's Sharingan Legend where he trains with the title character.